 It may take several minutes for the network sensor to appear in the Network Inventory.
 Additionally, when Deep Discovery Inspector is trying to connect to Trend Micro Vision One, a global notification appears in the Deep Discovery Inspector management console.

 If the network sensor is not in the Network Inventory, connect the network sensor.

 For more information, see Connecting a Deployed Deep Discovery Inspector.

 At https://docs.trendmicro.com/en-us/enterprise/deep-discovery-inspector.aspx, see the Deep Discovery Inspector Administrator's Guide for details about configuring and administering Deep Discovery Inspector.

 Configure Sandbox as a Service to send Virtual Analyzer Suspicious Objects and Virtual Analyzer Results to Trend Micro Vision One.

 To access Network Analytics reports from the Workbench app, you must first configure specific product settings.

-For more information, see Configuring Network Sensors with Network Inventory Service.
+For more information, see Configuring Directly Connected Network Sensors.